gitlabhq/gitlabhq/doc/gitlab-geo/README.md

 - Secondaries talk to primary to get user data for logins (API), to clone/pull from repositories (SSH) and to retrieve LFS Objects and Attachments (HTTPS + JWT).
-- Since 10.0 Primary no longer talks to secondaries to notify for changes (API).
+- Since GitLab Enterprise Edition Premium 10.0, the primary no longer talks to secondaries to notify for changes (API).

 ## Use-cases